 The largest fire in our county history was the Biscuit Fire, which burned in southern Oregon and northern California.
 Sparked by lightning strikes on July 13, 2002, the fire caused the evacuation of Gasquet and surrounding communities and eventually burned over 500,000 acres.
 Its heavy smoke contributed to health problems for residents within a 100-mile radius.
 Gasquet was evacuated again in September of 2020 as the fast-moving Slater Fire threatened the town.

 Although the wet climate makes Del Norte's wildfire probability lower than most other California counties, overall probability remains high, with an average of two fires per year.
 In addition, 57 percent of the population of the planning area resides in mapped wildland fire risk areas, with six percent residing in the highest risk areas.

 SIGN UP FOR ALERTS

-Click on the red button to be informed of a wildfire and other threats.
-When wildfires or other threats occur in Del Norte, we use the Del Norte Community Alert System to inform you so that you can keep you and your family safe.
+Click on the red button to be alerted to wildfires and other current threats through the Del Norte Community Alert System.
 REMEMBER!
-If you perceive a threat such as seeing fire or smelling smoke, take immediate action!
-The Alert System is a tool to help us inform you, but sometimes technology fails or fire moves too quickly.
-You should always be aware of your surroundings and be prepared to evacuate based on what you see, hear, and smell.
+If you see a fire or smell smoke, take immediate action!
+The Community Alert System can help us to inform you, but you should not wait for an official notice to get to safety.
+Be aware of your surroundings and be prepared to evacuate based on what you see, hear, and smell.